SAMMISolutions/SAMMI-Bridge/README.md

         34 | Password Box, same as 14 except the string is displayed as *****

     - `defaultValue` - default value of the variable
-    - (optional) `sizeModifier` - horizontal box size, 1 is normal
+    - (optional) int `sizeModifier` - horizontal box size, 1 is normal
     - (optional) [] `selectOptions` - array of options for the user to select (when using Select box type)
-    - (optional) `sendAsExtensionTrigger` - will fire an extension trigger within SAMMI instead of sending the data to Bridge, useful for relaying information between buttons while providing your users with a friendly interface.
+    - (optional) boolean `sendAsExtensionTrigger` - will fire an extension trigger within SAMMI instead of sending the data to Bridge, useful for relaying information between buttons while providing your users with a friendly interface.
 Works the same as Trigger Extension Trigger command, except you can have custom boxes.
 - example:
   ```js
   SAMMI.extCommand('Lucky Wheel', 3355443, 52, {